Relation between far-from-equilibrium dynamics and equilibrium correlation functions for binary operators: Numerical Illustration

-with {\it time-independent} coefficients $a$ and $b$.
-Due to our discussion in the context of Eqs.\ \eqref{eq:LRT} and \eqref{eq:cor}, this linear map is reasonable for small and large $\varepsilon$.
+Due to our discussion in the context of Eqs.\ \eqref{eq:LRT} and \eqref{eq:all_epsilon}, such a linear map is reasonable for small and large $\varepsilon$.
 And indeed, as shown in Fig.\ \ref{fig:dynamic} (b), the rescaled curves lie on top of each other for all values of $\varepsilon$.
-This finding is a main result of our Letter and clearly confirms our analytical prediction in Eq.\ \eqref{eq:all_epsilon} that the dynamical behavior at high temperatures is generated by a single equilibrium correlation function, at least for binary operators.
+This finding is a main result of our paper, as it clearly confirms our analytical prediction in Eq.\ \eqref{eq:all_epsilon} that the dynamical behavior at high temperatures, even outside the linear response regime, is generated by a single equilibrium correlation function, at least for binary operators.
+Moreover, it is worth noting that the data is presented for system size $L = 28$, substantially beyond what is possible in conventional ED \cite{fabricius1998}.